 It’s not news smartphones are popular.
-Smartphones are good because they are essentially universal.
+Smartphones are good because they’re essentially universal.
 Everyone carries one, and everyone always has it on them.
 In fact, stats from January 2018 hold 51.92% of web traffic now comes via smartphone -and that stat is only set to grow.

-For those seeking to a quick and simple online hookup, using your smartphone as a hotspot can be great.
-In fact it’s the default choice for many needing a portable Wi-Fi solution.
+For those seeking a quick and simple online hookup, using your smartphone as a hotspot can be great.
+It’s actually the default choice for many needing portable Wi-Fi.

 But smartphones can be bad.
-There is the low battery issues.
-There is the clash with other apps.
-There can even be a dreaded auto-update that shuts down your phone for an hour unexpectedly, meaning suddenly your somewhere left s…surely out of luck to meet the deadline.
+There’s the low battery issues.
+There’s the clash with other apps.
+There can even be a dreaded auto-update that can shut down your phone for an hour unexpectedly.

-Smartphones may be preferable but they are not invulnerable as your day by day mobile Wi-Fi.
+Smartphones may be preferable but they’re not invulnerable as your portable online solution.

 Why Pocket Wi-Fi?

 To many people, a pocket Wi-Fi is the digital equivalent of a can opener.
-Sure it’s useful, but I don’t always need to carry one with me, right?
-And it is also just another thing to carry.
+Sure it’s useful, but you don’t always need to carry one with you, right?
+And it is another thing to carry.

 Your phone.
 Your keys.
 Your money and credit card.
-There is only so many things you can comfortably carry on your person at one time – and even if you are using a bag or a purse to lug all your need around – so even if you do have a bag or purse to carry your goods, the case for carrying another device when you already have your phone is a hard sell.
+There are so many things you can comfortably carry on your person at one time – and even if you are using a bag or a purse to lug all you need around – the case for carrying another device when you already have your phone is a hard sell.
 So, why would you?

-You carry a pocket Wi-Fi because you seek a particular feature or features that a phone won’t offer.
-A pocket Wi-Fi doesn’t have all the bells and whistles of a smartphone, but that can be an advantage for its many fans.
-It frees up use of your phone while online if you need to use multiple devices at once.
-And for those who feel they are simply addicted to their smartphone and prefer to work without having the temptation to check their txts?
-A pocket Wi-Fi can sort that.
+You carry a pocket Wi-Fi because you seek a particular feature (or features) a phone won’t offer.
+A pocket Wi-Fi doesn’t have all the bells and whistles of a smartphone, but that can be an advantage.
+It frees up your phone for use if you need to use multiple devices at once.
+Also, for those who feel they’re simply addicted to their smartphone and like to work away from the perpetual temptation to check their social media?
+A pocket Wi-Fi is your answer.

-A pocket Wi-Fi is also good because it can offer a long battery life than a smartphone.
+A pocket Wi-Fi is also good as it can offer a long battery life than a smartphone.
 It can (though not always, so check with your provider) offer a better deal on data usage than your existing smartphone plan.
-Pocket Wi-Fi’s are also easy to pass around the office in an emergency, whereas nobody is going to be passing around their smartphone with all their private data (and a super big Candy Crush high score).
+Pocket Wi-Fi’s are also easy to pass around the office in an emergency to get connectivity going on.
+Nobody is going to be passing around their smartphone with all their private data (and a super big Candy Crush high score).

 Do Any Other Options Exist?

-While the debate between mobile data versus pocket Wi-Fi may be the most prominent one in this are‚ other options do exist.
-Many tablets like the iPad come with the option of a sim card and independent data connection.
+While the debate between mobile data versus pocket Wi-Fi may be the most prominent one in this area‚ other options exist.
+Many tablets like the iPad come with the option of a SIM card and an independent data connection.
 In a pinch it can serve as a Wi-Fi hotspot when needed.

-Public Wi-Fi is not usually a wise thing to rely on, but if you happen to be so lucky as to live in a smart city with a universal internet connection?
-Then the public offering could be the backup you may otherwise need mobile data or your pocket Wi-Fi for.
+Public Wi-Fi is not usually a wise thing to rely on, but if you’re so fortunate to be working in a smart city with a universal internet connection?
+Then the public offering could be a good backup.

 What’s the Worst That Could Happen?

-For all the talk of remote work most of us still work at a regular desk.
+For all the talk surrounding remote work’s growth, most of us still work at a regular desk.
 For now.
-This means seeing organisation-wide change here is not as urgent as much as sorting yourself out personally.
+This means seeing organisation-wide change here isn’t as urgent as much as sorting yourself out personally.
 Ultimately, while bad things do happen to good people, it does take a real spot of bad luck to:

-- C) Be far away from an alternative connection you can use
+- Be far away from an alternative connection you can use

 Let’s Make a Connection

-There is just one golden rule when it comes to having internet access when you need it: whatever you do don’t get caught out.
-Nobody is saying you need to be anchored to a online device 24/7 – in fact there’s much to be said for disconnecting and refreshing now and then – but being stuck offline when you need to be online is a huge issue.
+There’s just one golden rule when it comes to having internet access when you need it: whatever you do don’t get caught out.
+Nobody is saying you need to be anchored to an online device 24/7 – in fact there’s much to be said for disconnecting and refreshing now and then – but being stuck offline when you need to be online is a huge issue.

-For this reason, many professionals come to value the best of both worlds when traveling.
+For this reason, many professionals ultimately value the best of both worlds when travelling.
 One device to use regularly, and one to serve as backup.
-This can be especially good if its on a separate network as it can offer more choice in prices, speed, and connectivity when mobile.
+This can be particularly good if they’re on a separate network as it can offer more choice in prices, speed, and connectivity when mobile.